-Anyone who is circulating a Signatures In-lieu Petition or Nomination Paper must be a registered voter of the jurisdiction in which the candidate is seeking nomination.
-A circulator may serve only in the jurisdiction and county in which he/she resides.
+Anyone who is circulating a signatures in-lieu petition or nomination paper must be a registered voter of the jurisdiction in which the candidate is seeking nomination.
+A circulator may serve only within the jurisdiction and county in which he/she resides.
+For offices that extend into another county, the circulator may only obtain signatures of registered voters residing in his or her county of residence.
+Therefore, a circulator in San Mateo County may not obtain signatures from voters who reside in Santa Clara County.
 A candidate for any office may serve as a circulator of the candidate's own nomination petition or signatures in-lieu petition, and may do so throughout the jurisdiction regardless of county of residence.
 Candidates may also sign their own petitions, and the signature will be given the same effect as that of any other qualified signer.

-EC §§106, 8065, 8066
+Elections Code §§ 106, 8065, 8066